5 creative onboarding practices top companies use to welcome new employees

 If you don’t wish to damage the dignity of your new recruits quite so much, place them into the limelight in a somewhat kinder manner: make them wear a hat, or give them a huge balloon to put on their desk.
 Google do it.
 As if you needed anymore convincing….

 3) Netflix: Play Matchmaker In The Office

 86% of new hires make their decision to leave within the first 6 months.
 If new hires are loyal to the company and form strong intra-office relationships, the decision to leave can be delayed or avoided altogether - saving a fortune on recruitment costs.

-Creating a Bingo-esque card that gets stamped when the new recruits go for lunch or coffee with other employees can be a great way to forge friendships and ultimately to match them with a mentor, as they do at Netflix.
+Creating a Bingo-esque card that gets stamped when the new recruits go for lunch or coffee with other employees can be a great way to forge workplace friendships and ultimately to match them with a mentor, as they do at Netflix.
 Provide them with a prize upon completion to incentivise them, or if your pockets are feeling particularly deep, provide the lunch/coffee free of charge!

 Online retailer Zazzle encourages all their new employees to take part in an in-office scavenger hunt.
 They believe this encourages bonding as it becomes necessary to visit all departments and to ask for help from colleagues.
 Why not do something similar, extending it to the local area, perhaps.
 This will allow the newbies to familiarise themselves with their surroundings as well as getting to know new colleagues.

 5) Perkbox: Ingratiate Them With An Old Tradition